 Let a crush injury lawyer from Riddle & Brantley relieve your concerns about your workers’ compensation claim.
 When dealing with an injury that may require a lifetime of medical treatment, it is extremely important that your claim is handled with care and experience.

-Riddle & Brantley lawyers, Chris Brantley and Adam Smith, are board certified specialists in workers’ compensation and have obtained many favorable settlements for clients.
+Riddle & Brantley’s Raleigh injury lawyers, Chris Brantley and Adam Smith, are board certified specialists in workers’ compensation and have obtained many favorable settlements for clients.

-If you or a loved one has suffered a crush injury, do not hesitate to speak with Chris or Adam regarding your workplace injury and workers’ compensation claim.
+If you or a loved one has suffered a crush injury, do not hesitate to speak with our lawyers regarding your workplace injury and workers’ compensation claim.